 - Use organic produce, whenever possible.

 - Produce less waste.

 Since the Nordic diet has a whole food, back-to-your roots approach to nutrition, it has become a popular choice for those looking to make the switch to a plant-based diet and just overall eat healthier.
-There is a focus on getting back to the basics, eating what our ancestors ate, ditching the processed foods that have little nutrients, and including fruits, vegetables and whole grains.
-Since the idea is eating foods that are locally-sourced, you might not be doing it exactly as the Danes are (elk meat, anyone?)
-But you’ll focus on foods that are local you you.
+There is a focus on getting back to the basics, eating what our ancestors ate, ditching the processed foods that have little nutrients, and including fruits, vegetables, and whole grains.
+Since the idea is eating locally-sourced foods, you might not be doing it exactly as the Danes are (elk meat, anyone?)
+But you’ll focus on foods that are local you.

 There isn’t any calorie counting involved with this diet, but the Nordic diet does specify that you should shoot for a carbohydrate-protein ratio within your meals.
 The suggestion ratio is 2 grams of carbs to 1 gram of protein per plate.
 This ratio, what they feel is a proper balance, is supposed to help prevent weight gain, reduce inflammation in your body as well as lower your risk of chronic disease, diabetes in particular.

-The protein ratio on your plate will help you fill up and keep you feeling full, contributing to your satiety, an important factor if you are trying to lose weight while following the Nordic diet.
-Protein will come from seafood sources like shellfish or white fishes, plus lean cuts of pork; veal and beef; and skinless poultry.
-Salmon, mackerel and sardines are rich in omega-3s.
+The protein ratio on your plate will help you fill up and keep you feeling full, contributing to your satiety, an essential factor if you are trying to lose weight while following the Nordic diet.
+Protein will come from seafood sources like shellfish or white fishes, plus lean cuts of pork, veal and beef, and skinless poultry.
+Salmon, mackerel, and sardines are rich in omega-3s.
 Plus, legumes, like lentils and beans, are good protein choices for those trying to follow the Nordic diet while focusing on consuming a little less animal products.

 Oh and one last thing: don’t forget your water bottle!
 The Nordic diet emphasizes drinking water throughout the day and with every meal.